Skip to content

 What’s the Difference Between Ser and Estar?

-But honestly?
-That rule alone isn’t enough.
-There are exceptions, and some uses don’t fit neatly into “permanent vs temporary.”
-That’s why in this guide we’ll go through each use case separately — so you always know exactly which verb to pick.
+But honestly, that rule alone isn’t enough — there are exceptions, and some uses don’t fit neatly into “permanent vs temporary.”
+That’s why this guide goes through each use case separately, so you always know exactly which verb to pick.

 When to Use SER